Welcome to WeSST!

 Speaker lists and recorded talks of previous series can be found here.

-WeSST 2 will be held as a one-day workshop on the 11th October 2021 with invited talks, a Twitter poster conference and lightning talks from the poster presenters.
+WeSST 3 will be held as a three-day workshop on the in September/October 2022 with invited talks, a Twitter poster conference and lightning talks from the poster presenters.

 How does it work?